sayjava/behave/docs/index.md

 nav_order: 1
 ---

+# Behave
+{: .fs-9 }

 Behave is a robust HTTP mocking and test server that can be used in development to easily mock out HTTP endpoints for other clients to rely on.
+Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+{: .fs-6 .fw-300 }

-## Start the server
+## Quick Start

 ```shell
 npx @sayjava/behave --behaviors '[{"request": {"path":"/hi"}, "response": {"body": "Hello World"}}]'